benwiz/games/README.md

 - Sort out an elegant way to deal with the fact that the Spotify access token expires at exactly 1 hour (meaning, likely before the game ends)
   - Could be something like automatically getting a new access token shortly before it expires and storing the state of the game in the cookie, potentially no one would even notice
-- Finalize making everything pretty
+- Finalize making everything pretty (or just leave it as is cuz its pretty enough)
 - For final drink, play The Final Countdown

 - Later